vub/team/developer-runner.md

 Continue with the rest of the Runner installation instructions (install and start), per the documentation.

-Go to the Runners page in your Project Settings and voilà:
+7.Go to the Runners page in your Project Settings and voilà:

 ![runner-connected](https://storage.jumpshare.com/preview/RtyDVVkahcEMjkT6yhKz989KNlfv-VVazUJJKeFyCwkh-xIDAuho_zjbBlAirxktbvot-u8ETCeXYH0IboGGH90Iq-_ZMIwlJNqsu6s4bO0F1kR3dMUjedqC16uBUu85)

-You can verify this by running
+8.You can verify this by running

 ```
 $ sudo gitlab-ci-multi-runner verify